FlorianBx/vite-pres/slides.md

 </div>

 <!--
-**SPEAKER NOTES - Slide 2 (30s)**
+**SPEAKER NOTES - Slide 2 (25s)**

-Let's talk about Vite ! n
+  So, what's Vite?

-Simply put: it's a build tool that serves your code via native ES modules during development, and bundles it with Rollup for production.
+  Simply put: it's a build tool.

-The key difference from traditional tools like Webpack is how it works in development.
-Instead of bundling everything upfront, Vite serves files directly using the browser's native ESM support.
-This makes the dev server start almost instantly.
+  During development, it serves your code directly using native ES modules.
+No bundling upfront.
+That's why the dev server starts instantly.

-For production, it uses Rollup - or the new Rolldown we'll talk about later - to create optimized bundles.
+  For production, it bundles everything with Rollup for optimized delivery.

-That's Vite: native ESM for dev speed, bundled output for production efficiency.
+  Fast dev, optimized builds.
+That's Vite.

   -->

 ---
 layout: full